 - When can nail bars open in 2021?

-- When can massage therapists open again in the UK?
+- Are massage therapists working in the UK?

-- The hairdressing service you may not be able to have when hairdressers reopen
+- The service you may not be able to have when hairdressers reopen

 - How do I find an at-home massage therapist near me?

-- When can facial treatments start in the UK?
+- Are facial treatments allowed in the UK?

-While some treatments, such as spray tans and manicures, resumed in July after the first lockdown, the following treatments were not permitted until mid-August.
+While some treatments, like spray tans and manicures, resumed in July, the following treatments were not permitted until the middle of August.